-Mariah from Everything Golden is sharing how she creates the most gorgeous handwoven willow wreaths today!
-Take it away Mariah!
+Mariah from Everything Golden shares how she creates the most gorgeous handwoven willow wreaths today!
+Take it away, Mariah!

 Making wreaths always connects me to the memory of my mother, feeling my hands work the same way hers did.
 This is the perfect time of year to spend some contemplative time indoors and to bring some life inside.

 I had to compete with a moose for these willows around our house.
-You can explore the outdoors around your area, or check your local florist.
+You can explore the outdoors around your area or check out your local florist.

 How to Make a Willow Wreath

 — You’ll need about a fistful of willows to complete one medium size wreath.